Back to California

 What This Bill Does

-• Requires social media companies to promptly notify individuals if their personal information is requested by an administrative subpoena.
+• Requires social media companies to notify individuals if the government asks for their personal information.

-• Forbids social media companies from sharing personal information if the subpoena is overly broad or compliance would be unduly burdensome.
+• Prevents social media companies from sharing overly broad or burdensome requests without checking first.

-• Gives the Attorney General and affected individuals legal rights to seek injunctive or declaratory relief if these rules are violated.
+• Allows the Attorney General and affected individuals to sue if these rules are broken.

 Who It Names or Affects